-There are major differences in body anatomy between males and females that require consideration.
-As more women are participating in sports, a number of these anatomic differences are being identified, often because men and women athletes sustain different types of injuries.
+There are major differences in anatomy between males and females that require consideration.
+As more women are now participating in sports, many anatomic differences are being identified, often because men and women athletes sustain different types of injuries.
 In females, the hamstrings (muscles behind the leg) are not as strong as in males.
 Women also have a wider hip-to-knee ratio than men.
 A woman's legs are relatively longer and her torso shorter than a man of comparable size.
 She has a lower center of gravity, less muscle mass, less dense bones, and higher percentage of body fat.

 The female reproductive System